oconnor663/jacko.io/posts/snooze.md

 In contrast to cancellation, pausing ("snoozing") a future is no better than pausing a thread.
 Async locks aren't as common as regular ones, so futurelock isn't as well understood as the classic problems with `fork` and signal handlers, but it's fundamentally the same problem.
-Whenever a thread or a future waits for another in any way &mdash; whether that's with locks, channels, [`join`], anything &mdash; it's assuming that the other can make independent progress.
-If "forces beyond our control" can violate that assumption, then writing correct, concurrent programs is almost impossible.
+Whenever one thread or future waits for another in any way &mdash; whether that's with locks, channels, [`join`], or anything &mdash; we need to know that the graph of who's-waiting-on-whom doesn't contain cycles.
+If "forces beyond our control" can add edges to that graph, then there's no way for us to write correct concurrent programs.

 [`join`]: https://doc.rust-lang.org/std/thread/struct.JoinHandle.html#method.join